-Unfortunately for Happy, he forgot the correct pair of key indices and so was unable to decrypt a message he received from Alice.
+Happy boasted that he only had to remember the pair of key indices since everything else was stored on his hard disk.
+Unfortunately, this was too much for Happy.
+He forgot the correct pair of key indices and so was unable to decrypt a message he received from Alice.

 Clever Charlie told him not to worry.
 His system was easily compromised by anyone with access to the key share file.
 A program could be written to brute force the possible key pairs, and the computer could be decrypting Alice's message while they went out for pizza.